Boca Raton Bowl

 The Boca Raton Bowl is an annual National Collegiate Athletic Association (NCAA) sanctioned post-season Division I Football Bowl Subdivision (FBS) college football bowl game played in Boca Raton, Florida, since December 2014 on the campus of Florida Atlantic University (FAU) at FAU Stadium.
 Winners of the game received the Howard Schnellenberger championship trophy, named for the football head coach at FAU from 2001 to 2011.

-Since 2020, the bowl has been sponsored by RoofClaim.com and officially known as the RoofClaim.com Boca Raton Bowl.
-Previous sponsors include Cheribundi (2017–2019) and Marmot (2015).
+From 2020 through 2023, the bowl was sponsored by RoofClaim.com.
+Previous sponsors were Cheribundi (2017–2019) and Marmot (2015).

 History

 The bowl was founded on October 10, 2013, and was first played in December 2014 as one of the 2014–15 bowl games.